churchinsmyrna/R/Spark.md

 * **Testing Standard:** According to published testing standards and procedures, the HIV viral load test is based on the presence and quantification of HIV's RNA, which is *always* present when there is an active HIV infection.
 * **"Undetectable" Diagnosis:** After Ken's multiple laboratory-confirmed disappearance of HIV, it was observed by the Creator's directly involved servant (Kelvin) and confirmed by the Creator that the level at which an HIV-positive patient is diagnosed "undetectable" was changed.
 The Creator refers to this "undetectable" diagnosis as "marketing," implying it's a deceptive term that does not equate to the complete absence of the virus.

+## Availability
+Spark will be available as an all-natural food product, designed as a sublingual strip similar to a Listerine breath strip or Subutex, which dissolves within a minute of oral application.
+This single-dose, one-time product will be available over the counter, with no risk of overdose.
+The Creator has mandated a maximum price of $5 USD (with equivalent pricing worldwide), and it must be provided free of charge to anyone who cannot afford it.
+It is the Creator's desire for every male to take Spark to correct the human-caused erroneous instructions in their nuclear DNA; any offspring conceived after the father has taken Spark will inherit fully functional immune systems and will not require Spark themselves.